Physical Therapy: Is Feeling Pain After an Evaluation Normal?

 Contact 509.892.5442 for First-Class Physical Therapy and Related Services

-Whether you need running therapy, physical therapy, or just want to learn more about sports medicine, Gordon Physical Therapy team is here for you.
+Whether you need running therapy, physical therapy, or just want to learn more about sports medicine, Gordon Physical Spokane team is here for you.

-If you want to take back your life from chronic pain, contact Gordon Physical Therapy at 509.892.5442 and see what our experienced physical therapists can do for you today!
+If you want to take back your life from chronic pain, contact Gordon Physical Spokane at 509.892.5442 and see what our experienced physical therapists can do for you today!

 Monday 7:00 am - 6:00 pm